The rollout of a statewide electronic court filing system called Odyssey Integrated Case Management System, or Odyssey ICMS, is officially underway.

-For some attorneys and paralegals, it will be a welcome change to not have to run down to the courthouse to meet a filing deadline.
+For some attorneys and paralegals, it will be a welcome change not to have to run down to the courthouse to meet a filing deadline.
 For others, the thought of battling technology sets them on edge.
 Whether you're looking forward to this big change or dreading it, we hope that the following information helps to prepare you for what's ahead.
-Here, we'll explain when to expect the implementation of Odyssey ICMS in your county, how the new e-filing rules will affect your day-to-day practice, and how you can stay-up-to-date and learn more about using this e-filing system.
+Here, we'll explain when to expect the implementation of Odyssey ICMS in your county, how the new e-filing rules will affect your day-to-day practice, and how you can stay up-to-date and learn more about using this e-filing system.

 Take note that this timeline is subject to change.
 You can keep tabs on the rollout by visiting the NC Courts website.
 There, the Judicial Branch will maintain a list of counties in which Odyssey has gone live.

 Although the rollout of Odyssey is staggered across the state, counties in the same judicial district will implement Odyssey at the same time.
 And when a judicial district goes live, then all courts and all case types in that district will make the switch to Odyssey at the same time—for example, it won't be necessary to use filing paper in District Court but e-filing in Superior Court.
 There is, however, one wrinkle that attorneys who practice before the Business Court should keep in mind: until Odyssey is implemented for both the Business Court and in the county of venue, duplicate filings in Business Court cases will still be required in accordance with Rule 3.11 of the North Carolina Business Court Rules.